 The evaluation phase of the SFSA program shall receive priority attention.
 The program coordinator shall carefully review each final project report.
 Materials related to proposals shall be kept in the research office for a suitable period of time, no longer than three years.

-Announcements of the application dates for the academic year will be made in August by the Office of the Vice President for Research.
+Announcements of the application dates for the academic year will be made in August by the Office of Research and Innovation.

 Applications submitted in September will be reviewed and awarded by Nov.
 1; applications submitted in January will be reviewed and awarded by March 1.
 Guidelines revised and adopted by the Research Policies Council Nov., 2017.